| home | catalogue | history | references | appendix |

 His statements are confinned in many particulars by those of John Ii of Kekuanaoa, of the elder Kamakau of Kaawaloa, and of the historian, S. M. Kamakau, the latter of whom, however, did not always keep his versions of the ancient traditions free from foreign admixture.

-judicious advice as to his choice and treatment of subjects, some important
+Malo evidently needed judicious advice as to his choice and treatment of

-by the learned notes and appendices with which Dr. Emerson has enriched
+very much enhanced by the learned notes and appendices with which Dr. Emerson

 Page xvii

-by some of the older students, among whom was David Malo, then 42 years
+about 1835-36 by some of the older students, among whom was David Malo,

-French by M. Jules Remy, and was published in Paris in 1862.
+translated into French by M. Jules Remy, and was published in Paris in

 The second edition of the Moolelo Hawaii, which appeared in 1858, was compiled by Rev. J. F. Pogue, who added to the first edition extensive extracts from the manuscript of the present work, which was then the property of Rev. Lorrin Andrews, for whom it had been written, probably about 1840.